-Loss of essential blood cell gene leads to anemiaNovember 7th, 2012 in Medical research /
+Loss of essential blood cell gene leads to anemiaNovember 7, 2012 in Medicine & Health / Medical research

 Researchers at Brigham and Women's Hospital (BWH) have discovered a new gene that regulates hemoglobin synthesis during red blood cell formation.
 The findings advance the biomedical community's understanding and treatment of human anemias and mitochondrial disorders.